kirenz/ds-python/docs/data.md

 Later we will see that scikit-learn's [ColumnTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html#sklearn.compose.ColumnTransformer) helps performing different transformations for different columns of the data  within a **data preprocessing pipeline** that is safe from data leakage and that can be parametrized.
 To each column, a different transformation can be applied, such as preprocessing or a specific feature extraction method.

-As a gerneral rule, we only take care of data errors which can be fixed without the risk of data leakage and which we don't want to include in a pipeline.
+As a general rule, we only take care of data errors which can be fixed without the risk of data leakage and which we don't want to include in a data preprocessing pipeline.

 ## Data splitting

 Once you’ve imported and checked your data, it is a good idea to split your data into a *training* and *test set* {cite:p}`Geron2019`: We do this because this is the only way to know how well a model will generalize to new cases.
 This means we train our model only on the training set, and we test it using the test set.